dougeby/IntuneDocs/intune/app-protection-policies.md

 3. Type a name for the policy, add a brief description, and select the platform type for your policy.
 Note at you can create more than one policy for each platform.

 4. Choose **Apps** to open the **Apps** blade, where a list of available apps is displayed.
-Select one or more apps from the list that you want to associate with the policy that you are creating.
+Select one or more apps from the list that you want to associate with the policy that you're creating.
-5. Once you have selected the apps, choose **Select** to save your selection.
+5. Once you've selected the apps, choose **Select** to save your selection.

     > [!IMPORTANT]
     > You must select at least one app to create a policy.